folkswhocode/awesome-diversity/README.md

 - [Getting Free Of Toxic Tech Culture](https://blog.valerieaurora.org/2018/01/17/getting-free-of-toxic-tech-culture/) - By Valerie Aurora and Susan Wu.
 - [Hidden Figures: How Silicon Valley Keeps Diversity Data Secret](https://www.revealnews.org/article/hidden-figures-how-silicon-valley-keeps-diversity-data-secret/amp/) - By
 Will Evans and Sinduja Rangarajan.
+- [How Can I Get A Diverse And Inclusive Team?](https://delawen.com/es/2019/06/how-can-i-get-a-diverse-team/) - By María Arias de Reyna Domínguez.
 - [How "Good Intent" Undermines Diversity And Inclusion](https://thebias.com/2017/09/26/how-good-intent-undermines-diversity-and-inclusion/) - By Annalee.
 - [How Tech's Lack Of Diversity Leads To Racist Software](http://www.sfgate.com/business/amp/How-tech-s-lack-of-diversity-leads-to-racist-6398224.php) - By Wendy Lee.
 - [How To Be An Ally](https://andre.arko.net/2013/12/04/how-to-be-an-ally/) - By André Arko.